9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 argument, and a function as its right.
 If the value is not `Nothing`, it applies the function to whatever is wrapped in the `Just` constructor.
 We have defined our function as an operator so that we can use it to chain functions together.
-Finally, we haven\'t provided a fixity declaration for `(>>?)`, so it defaults to `infixl 9` (left associative, strongest operator precedence).
+Finally, we haven't provided a fixity declaration for `(>>?)`, so it defaults to `infixl 9` (left associative, strongest operator precedence).
 In other words, `a >>? b >>? c` will be evaluated from left to right, as `(a >>? b) >>? c)`.